 Fraud Champion nominations

-The role and duties of Fraud Champion includes (please see below for more details):
+The role and duties of Fraud Champion includes:

 - Promote awareness of fraud, bribery and corruption within your organisation,